Research

 4. Conflict and infanticide

 In all cooperative societies there is also conflict and even extreme asocial behaviours, such as infanticide.
-We use detailed behavioural observations and our long-term data to understand which factors influence the balance between cooperation and conflict in our system.
+We collect long-term data with the aim of understanding which factors ultimately influence the balance between cooperation and conflict in our system